robertwenner/comics/doc/social.md

 [Mastodon::Client](https://metacpan.org/pod/Mastodon::Client) uses by
 default.

-There is an optional argument, `retry400` that takes a number.
-I had issues with my first toot failing with a HTTP 400 error.
-Normally this indicates a client error and should not be retried, but this only happened on the first language of the day, not on the second.
-By setting this you can retry HTTP 400 errors (and only HTTP 400 errors) for n times.
-By default there won't be any retries.

 The `Comic::Check::Mastodon` module adds any hashtags from `hashtags` and `mastodon` (in that order) from the Comic's metadata to the posted message.
 Use the `hashtags` for general hashtags and `mastodon` for Mastodon-specific ones